PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ## Inhabitants
 ***Enemy Roster.***
-- Imps disguised as beasts following the players around, waiting to strike
+- 2 Imps disguised as beasts following the players around, waiting to strike
-- Hell hounds
+- 1d4 Hell hounds feeding on corpses
+- 1 Doppleganger disguised as a CotSF friar that was away from the castle, and is now trying to find his daughter in the basement.
+In reality he just wants to get into the secret room.

 ***Corpses.***
 Guard Drakes?
 ## History